amine-maf/obesity_us_multilabelclassification/README.md

 - **Intervention Prioritization**: Identifies high-risk zones and demographics for resource allocation.
 - **Policy Simulation**: Models the potential impact of initiatives like improved food access or exercise programs.

-## Limitations ⚠️
-- Model performance varies across age groups (e.g., lower R² for some targets).
-- Regional disparities may reflect data gaps or unmodeled local factors.

-## Conclusion 🌟
-This data-driven framework provides the CDC with a decision-support tool to combat obesity proactively, targeting vulnerable groups and optimizing public health strategies based on age- and state-specific insights.